Rans4ckeR/xna-cncnet-client/README.md

 ## Development requirements

+The client has 2 variants: .NET 4.8 and .NET 8.0.

-The client has 4 builds: Windows DirectX11, Windows OpenGL, Windows XNA and Universal OpenGL.
+Each variant has 4 builds: Windows DirectX11, Windows OpenGL, Windows XNA and Universal OpenGL.
 * The DirectX11 and OpenGL builds rely on MonoGame.
 * The XNA build relies on Microsoft's XNA Framework 4.0 Refresh.